ashayp22/Rust-Math/RUN.md

 3. Run this command: ‘cargo run’
 4. Enjoy playing around with the awesome fractals by changing the sliders in the top left.

+If you want to see the application in the browser:

+1. Run the ./setup_web.sh and the ./build-web.sh files in your terminal.
+2. Navigate to http://localhost:8080 in your browser to open the app